What Is a Security Operations Center?

 - Monitoring

-- SOC analysts use a combination of automated tools and manual oversight to monitor data flow, network traffic, user behavior, and logs to detect unusual activity that may indicate a security threat.
+- SOC analysts use tools and their skills to watch data, network traffic, and user actions.
+They look for anything unusual that could be a security threat.

 - Threat Detection